Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Combination Gable/hip

-A combination gable/hip roof is a hybrid of the two most popular types of roofing shapes.
-It’s made up of a gable roof with hips at the ends.
+A combination gable/hip roof is a hybrid of the two most popular types of roofing.
+It consists of a gable roof with hips at the ends.

 This type of roof is excellent for both aesthetics and functionality.
 The top gives the home an elegant look, while the hips provide extra protection against the elements.